arpitvaghela/CSE342-Computer-Networks/lab2/lab2.md

 ./client localhost
 ```

-> Any into the client will be displayed at `STDOUT` of the server.
+> Any input to the client will be displayed at `STDOUT` of the server.